-On June 19, 2014, Envestnet and certain of its subsidiaries entered into a credit agreement (the "Original Credit Agreement") with a group of banks (the "Banks"), for which Bank of Montreal is acting as administrative agent, pursuant to which the Banks agreed to provide an unsecured revolving credit facility of \$70,000 with a sublimit for the issuance of letters of credit of \$5,000.
-Subject to certain conditions, Envestnet had the right to increase the facility by up to \$25,000.
-The Original Credit Agreement was scheduled to terminate on June 19, 2017, at which time any aggregate principal amount of borrowings outstanding would become payable in full.
-Any borrowings made under the Original Credit Agreement accrued interest at rates between 1.25 percent and 1.75 percent above LIBOR based on the Company's total leverage ratio.
-There was also a commitment fee equal to 0.25 percent per annum on the daily unused portion of the facility.
+On June 19, 2014, Envestnet and certain of its subsidiaries entered into a credit agreement with a group of banks (the "Banks"), for which Bank of Montreal is acting as administrative agent, pursuant to which the Banks agreed to provide an unsecured revolving credit facility of \$70,000 with a sublimit for the issuance of letters of credit of \$5,000.
+Since then the agreement has been amended several times and was last amended and restated on July 18, 2017.